PrajnaPonnammaNP2024/My-Portfolio/README.md

-# My-Portfolio This is my personal Portfolio.I've used HTML,CSS and JavaScript
+# My-Portfolio This is my personal Portfolio.I've used HTML,CSS and JavaScript.